Vehicle registration plates of Australia: National Heavy Vehicle Registration Scheme

-Starting 1 July 2018, a new system was implemented in New South Wales, Queensland, South Australia, Australian Capital Territory and Tasmania.
+Starting on 1 July 2018, a new system was implemented in New South Wales, Queensland, South Australia, Australian Capital Territory and Tasmania.
 Victoria joined the scheme on 1 October 2018.

-Northern Territory started using National Heavy Vehicle Plates and abolished the rego stickers effective 1 August 2019.
+Northern Territory started using National Heavy Vehicle Plates and abolished the rego stickers effective on 1 August 2019.

 Western Australia is not participating, hence WA Heavy Vehicles are on state based plates.

 The format now in use are:

 FB-12AA in Black on white reflection base, and blue band legend with the words NATIONAL HEAVY VEHICLE imprinted on it.

 XQ-12AA is for Trucks while YQ-12AA is for Trailers.
 In this example the prefix denotes X for Trucks and Y for Trailers and the last prefix letter is for home states/territory: